Rural champion sets sail

 What have been the highlights of your career, with both UWA and later RCSWA?

 The highlights for me were achieving the 25 per cent rural intake into UWA Medicine and the rural students allowing me to be part of their journey.
 It took me four years to change the thinking rurally and within UWA.
 When I did achieve what seemed like the impossible, I thought “what now?”
 It was so important for me to keep advocating for rural origin students and to gain equity and rightful places in the rural quota within the medicine cohort.
-I also worked with some amazing academics, medical coordinators and admin staff who believed in the RSR program and helped rural origin students succeed in Medicine.
+I also worked with some amazing academics, medical coordinators and admin staff who believed in the RSR program and helped rural origin students succeed in medicine.

-Which students have you been most proud of?
+Which students are you most proud of?

 I am proud of all the rural students involved in the program.
 They never gave up.
 Each has had a different journey into medicine - for some it happened immediately and for others there were bends in the road.
 Success generally came the following year or via the graduate entry program.
 I witnessed many new friendships form during the admissions process which was very special, and I supported those students who didn’t know anyone initially.
 The RSR program has been a great success, and the rural students involved in the program are the ones who have made it so successful.